wunderdogsw/go-23-app/README.md

 ## What is this?

 The Bubble Figure is an interactive art installation that runs in the browser.
 When a person is recognized in the webcam it makes them appear as a colorful bubble figure.
-The can then interact with various shapes that fall from above, for example, by hitting them.
+They can then interact with various shapes that fall from above, for example, by hitting them.
 Simple and fun.

 ## Who was it made for?

-The installation was made for [Grand One](https://grandone.fi), the 2023 edition.
+The installation was made for [Grand One](https://grandone.fi), 2023 edition.
 These are annual design awards that take place in Helsinki, Finland.
 Please see [event photos](https://www.paavopykalainen.com/2023/Grand-One-2023/n-FrhNhf/).

 ## Why was it built?